 Freshwater Production using renewable energy sources has a long way to go, but today solar desalination plants and systems are already being built with the quality of the water they can produce being very high.
 Nevertheless, solar desalination is becoming a less expensive form of water treatment and unlike other forms of industrial techniques based on the physical separation of the water and solids such as reverse osmosis, electrodialysis, etc. which use fossil fuel generated electricity, freshwater production using solar thermal energy is free.

-To learn more about “Freshwater Production”, or if you just want to explore the advantages and disadvantages of how solar stills work or how to construct one, then Click Here to get your copy of one of the top books on solar still construction direct from Amazon today and learn how you can use a solar still when camping to provide an almost unlimited source of freshwater.
+To learn more about “Freshwater Production”, or if you just want to explore the advantages and disadvantages of how solar stills work or how to construct one, then why not Click Here to get your copy of one of the top books on solar still construction direct from Amazon today and learn how you can use a solar still when camping to provide an almost unlimited source of freshwater.